Call of Juarez (video game): Bonus missions

 The story follows an unnamed Texas deputy as he tracks down a murderous gang of rustlers and assumes his role as interim sheriff in the small town of Round Rock, Texas.
-Following the gang to a farmhouse, he sees them set the house on fire, but is able to douse the flames, rescuing the woman and child locked inside.
-He catches up to the gang on the edge of a forest and a firefight ensues, with the deputy able to kill several of them, before the others flee.
+Following the gang to a farmhouse, he sees them set the house on fire but is able to douse the flames, rescuing the woman and child locked inside.
+He catches up to the gang on the edge of a forest and a firefight ensues, with the deputy able to kill several of them before the others flee.
 Three days later, he tracks them to an abandoned settlement.
 He is immediately attacked but is able to eliminate them one by one until only the leader survives.
 Impressed with the deputy's skills, he suggests they team up, but the deputy refuses.
 In the subsequent duel, the leader is killed.

 The deputy then heads to Round Rock to serve as the interim sheriff.
 Upon arriving, he finds a letter from the mayor telling him that Vasquez, the notoriously violent leader of a gang of thieves and rustlers, is staying in town with his men.
 Shortly thereafter, Vasquez's men start shooting up the saloon.
 In a shootout, the deputy kills all of them, except Vasquez, who he arrests.
 With Vasquez in custody, County Commissioner Grizzwald sends a four-man team to escort him to El Paso to stand trial.
 No sooner have they left town, however, when they are attacked by bandits.
 With the deputy's help, they make it back to town, and the deputy concludes that someone must have tipped the bandits off.
-Vasquez then tells the deputy that the bandits work for Grizzwald, and that Grizzwald has been taking a cut from Vasquez's earnings for the last five years.
+Vasquez tells the deputy that the bandits work for Grizzwald and that Grizzwald has been taking a cut from Vasquez's earnings for the last five years.
 Now Grizzwald wants Vasquez out of the picture.
 An attack is launched against the town, and Vasquez is killed.
 The deputy manages to kill the bandits, and Grizzwald acknowledges how impressed he is.
 In a duel, the deputy kills Grizzwald.
 However, nobody else heard Vasquez tell the deputy that Grizzwald was corrupt, and with no evidence to back up the claim, the deputy realises he will be charged with murder.
 Instead of heading back to El Paso, he heads to Mexico, where he goes on the run.